veekaybee/textedit/python_packaging_post.md

 We've already written README.md.
 But what if you have multiple files that rely on each other?
 Or you want to use your docstrings to build documentation?
 [Sphinx and reST](https://thomas-cokelaer.info/tutorials/sphinx/introduction.html) are some ways popular Python pakcages are documented.

+### Wheels

+Once you're done refining all of that, and you're ready to go to production, you should build a wheel.
+Python [wheels](https://packaging.python.org/tutorials/distributing-packages/#wheels) are similar to `JAR` packages in Java, and are a much faster and lightweight process to use in production environments.
+You can use `setup.py` to build wheels (which is why it's so important to get it right initially), `python setup.py bdist_wheel --universal`, but they don't

+For much, much more info on wheels, see [here](http://pythonwheels.com/.)

 ### PyPi

 This is the big one.
 If your module is stable enough, you [can release it to PyPi](https://glyph.twistedmatrix.com/2016/08/python-packaging.html), which means anyone in the world can download it through `pip`.
-There are some extra hoops you have to jump through here, namely in how you configure your setup.py file.
-Once you're ready, the whole world can see your text editor. :)
+There are some [extra hoops you have to jump through here](https://hynek.me/articles/sharing-your-labor-of-love-pypi-quick-and-dirty/), namely in how you configure your setup.py file.
+For an easier way to do this, [Flit](http://flit.readthedocs.io/en/latest/) is a potential option.

+Once you're ready, the whole world can see  and use your text editor.

 ## Conclusion

-Python packaging can be intimidating, but as we've seen, if you take it step by step, it doesn't have to be.
-Look at other people's code, particulalry smaller, modular projects, break the work up into pieces, and read the resources linked.
+Python project structure and packaging can be intimidating, but, if you take it step by step, it doesn't have to be.

+Look at other people's code, particularly smaller, modular projects, break the work up into pieces, and work through it piece by piece, until you're all the way down the rabbit hole.

 Good luck!

+## Acknowledgements

+A huge thank you to [Sam Zeitlin](https://twitter.com/SamanthaZeitlin), [Tom Ausperger](https://twitter.com/TomAugspurger), [William Cox](https://twitter.com/gallamine), and [Mark Roddy](https://twitter.com/digitallogic) for reading drafts of this post.

+Any additional errors are wholly my own and the fault of too many late nights spent in the [Tenniel Alice in Wonderland illustrations.](http://www.gutenberg.org/files/114/114-h/114-h.htm)

+To fix a bug, submit a pull request.